hchiam/cogLang-geneticAlgo/README.md

 python geneticAlgo_just1_v2.py
 ```

-To run on all the data in data.txt:
+To run on all the data in data.txt: (This outputs to output.txt and best-scorers.txt)

 ```
 python geneticAlgo.py
 ```

---> This outputs to output.txt and best-scorers.txt

 You can compare scores by running this: